karllessard/community/sigs/jvm/rfcs/20190510-tensor-buffers.md

   void read(OutputStream ostream);  // read elements of this tensor across all dimensions into `ostream`

   // Write operations
-  void put(double value, int... indices);  // set the scalar value of this rank-0 tensor (or a slice of) void put(DoubleStream stream, int... indices);  // copy elements of `stream` into this tensor void put(DoubleBuffer buffer, int... indices);  // copy elements of `buffer` into this tensor void put(double[] array, int... indices);  // copy elements of `array` into this tensor void put(DoubleTensor tensor, int... indices);  // copy elements of `tensor` into this tensor void write(InputStream istream);  // write elements of this tensor across all dimensions from `istream` }
+  void set(double value, int... indices);  // set the scalar value of this rank-0 tensor (or a slice of) void set(DoubleStream stream, int... indices);  // copy elements of `stream` into this tensor void set(DoubleBuffer buffer, int... indices);  // copy elements of `buffer` into this tensor void set(double[] array, int... indices);  // copy elements of `array` into this tensor void set(DoubleTensor tensor, int... indices);  // copy elements of `tensor` into this tensor void write(InputStream istream);  // write elements of this tensor across all dimensions from `istream` }